Deadline to submit application: December 1, 2015

 - At the time of application, transcripts from high school and any higher education institutions attended will be required and applicants must have a cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale.

 - Maintain a 3.0 grade point average during the scholarship award period.

 - Meet award requirements such as campus interviews.

-Application Timeline: Applications are due by November 15, 2015.
-Awards will be announced December 1, 2015 with funding provided directly to students beginning with the Spring 2016 semester.
+Application Timeline: Applications are due by December 1, 2015.
+Awards will be announced by December 20, 2015 with funding provided directly to students beginning with the Spring 2016 semester.

 To Apply for a Community College STEM Scholarship, click HERE.